 The Biology (Bachelor of Science) major is designed to give the student a strong, broad-based background in the biological sciences, and prepare the student for employment and graduate work in biology or related disciplines.
 Biology students at Simpson University also recognize their responsibilities as communicators of a Christian perspective on controversial issues related to biology, both to the church and the public.
-Students must demonstrate algebra competency prior to enrolling in MATH 1830 Precalculus or MATH 2440 Calculus for Life Sciences.
+Students must demonstrate algebra competency prior to enrolling in MATH 1830 Pre-calculus.